Carisbrooke College

-Carisbrooke College is a foundation trust-supported secondary school in Carisbrooke on the Isle of Wight, formerly Carisbrooke High School.
-Sixth form students are based at the Island Innovation sixth form Campus, in Newport, a shared sixth form with Medina College.
+Carisbrooke College is an 11-16 secondary Academy within the HISP Multi Academy Trust.
+It is based in Carisbrooke on the Isle of Wight.

 History

 The history of Carisbrooke College dates from 1907, when its forerunner, Newport County Secondary Grammar School, was opened on Upper St James Street, Newport.
 The new school was situated on the site of the pre-existing Newport Technical Institute and Seely Library, both having been built with the support of Sir Charles Seely.

 In 1957–58, the school moved from its premises on St James Street, Newport, to a purpose-built site in nearby Carisbrooke.
 The school changed its name to Carisbrooke Grammar School.
 It also absorbed many of the students from the East Cowes Technical School, which closed down a year or so later.
 On the same site a separate school was built, called Priory Boys Secondary Modern School.
 The schools shared sports fields for football, rugby, cricket, hockey and athletics plus a kitchen and dining room block.

 The Carisbrooke Grammar School complex included a main block with classrooms, a staff room, staff offices, a “Sick Room” (used by the nurse and for medical and dental examinations), senior common room and a tuck shop, where buns were sold during the morning break.
 Connected to this block were a music room and assembly hall/auditorium, “tuck shop”, gymnasium and changing rooms.
 There was a separate science block with laboratories for general science plus biology, physics and chemistry plus well equipped classes for cookery and domestic science.
 A single-storey crafts block was included for woodwork and metalwork classes.
 Bicycle racks for pupils and staff were behind the crafts block.
 The staff and visitor car park was adjacent to the front entrance of the main block.
 A few years after opening, an outdoor swimming pool was added.
 There were separate playgrounds for boys and girls, each with tennis courts for use in the summer.
 The playing fields were on two layers on a hillside at the rear of the complex.
 There were pitches for football, hockey and rugby.
 The lower level was repurposed for athletics during the Summer term.